Not all bacteria are bad

 Bacteria are the essence of life; a child at birth gets some of its gut flora from its mother, then breast milk, and later enzyme-rich, real food provides more beneficial bacteria.
 A processed food diet can be lacking in beneficial bacteria.

 A great reference on everything fermented is Alex Lewin’s book Real Food Fermentation.
-Find it at Armchair Books and the library.

 If you don’t fancy making your own sauerkraut, Karthein’s Organic Unpasteurized Sauerkraut is delicious, a traditionally fermented cabbage and carrot mix.